Berni2490/latenode-docs-test/docs/basic_tutorials/first_pa.md

 [](){ #add-nodes }
 ## Add necessary nodes

-In this short first part, we'll just fill a new scenario with necessary nodes.
+In this short first part, we'll fill a new scenario with necessary nodes.

+### Create a scenario

 Let's create a new scenario and add the first node: